 - Other changes in trade policies impacting analytics

-We are also excited to announce that the Global Trade Academy has a new online home, on the E2open website.
-Learn more about what the GTA does, the online and e-Learning courses that are offered, and maybe sign up for one of our free monthly webinars!
-You can check out the new site HERE.
+We are also excited to announce that the Global Trade Academy has a new online home, on the e2open website.
+Find out what the GTA does, the online and e-Learning courses that are offered, and maybe sign up for one of our free monthly webinars!